What is a CMMS and EAM?

-When searching for maintenance management systems, terms such as Computerised Maintenance Management Software (CMMS) and Enterprise Asset Management (EAM) are often used interchangeably.
-For the modern systems on the market today, the lines between the two have blurred even further.
+When searching for maintenance management systems, terms such as Computerized Maintenance Management Software (CMMS) and Enterprise Asset Management (EAM) are often used interchangeably.

 In the 1980s when CMMS systems were first introduced on the market by eMaint and other providers, they were working to replace manual maintenance systems and to develop:

 - Asset Histories

 On the heels of the technology boom of the 1990s, EAM software was developed, looking to offer a superset of CMMS features for enterprise organizations with global maintenance initiatives.
 Organizations began to see that maintenance was not just limited to one department, but required a 360 degree view.
 Traditionally, these systems included CMMS functionality as well as:

 The early 2000s saw the emergence of the Internet.
 During this time, as technology improved and best practices about asset health and governance shifted, the landscape demanded a change in software.
 CMMS providers such as eMaint rose to the challenge, and incorporated more robust reporting and analytical toolsto offer a more complete asset management solution.
 As a result, the distinction between CMMS and EAM dissipated for the most part.
 In today’s technological environment, Enterprise Asset Management is more of a business approach than a uniquely different software solution.